Ahmed-Lotfy5853/Projects/Simple IOT/README.md

 6. To permanently remove a task, swipe left or right on it"

 ## Contributing
-We welcome contributions to the ToDo App!
+We welcome contributions to the Simple IOT App!
 If you'd like to contribute, please follow these guidelines:

 - [How to report a bug](CONTRIBUTING.md#reporting-a-bug)
 - [How to suggest a new feature](CONTRIBUTING.md#suggesting-a-feature)
 - [How to submit a pull request](CONTRIBUTING.md#submitting-a-pull-request)

 ## License
-Simple ToDo App is open-source software.
+Simple IOT App is open-source software.

 ## Acknowledgments
 - Special thanks to the Flutter community for their support and contributions.